22.7.11

 5.7.11

-He held the winged doll in his arms cradling it as he swayed back and forth imaging the life it represented.
+He held the winged doll in his arms cradling it as he swayed back and forth imagining the life it represented.

-Squinting into the sun he thought of the disadvantage of sword fighting against the light with the opponent in silhouette.
+Squinting into the sun he imagined the disadvantage of sword fighting against the light with the opponent silhouetted.
 He moved toward the surf and knelt down dragging the figure onto the sand.
-The silk brocade fabric wicked up the salt water splaying it in a meander following the woven pattern upwards to the collar.
-The darkening of the form interested him and he studied it with intent, not hearing the small girl child come up and plop beside him with familiarity, the obvious question asking on her face.
+The silk brocade fabric wicked up the salt water splaying it in a meander following the jacquard pattern.
+The darkening of the form interested him and he studied it with intent, not hearing the small girl child come up and plop beside him with familiarity, the obvious question on her face.

 He silently cursed his inability to defend and responded begrudgingly,